qiang-yi/GEOG476/lecture/lec11_web_map_service.md

 ```

-The toggle control like below is placed at a corner of the map.
+The map should have a control so you can switch and turn on/off the layers.

 <img src ="images/fig11-6.jpg" width =800><br>